 Graduate Certificate in English

-- Twenty-four credit hours (six courses) in English.
+- Eighteen credit hours (six courses) in English.
 This can include cross-listed courses with other departments.
 (However, you should take care to keep careful records of English courses you take that might appear on your transcript under the headings of different departments.)

-- An examination in English literary studies in one of the two following ways:
+- An examination in English literary studies in one of the following two ways:

 - For those students whose home department has an examination structure that cannot accommodate the inclusion of literary studies in English, the student's adviser in English should devise a stand-alone examination that tests the student's knowledge within the discipline.
 The examination will involve a reading list of no fewer than twenty-five works; in most cases it will require a written paper (approximately 15 pages) and an oral examination treating the works on the list.